 The fine aggregates are usually inert materials that do not react with the other components of concrete.
 However, the silica content in the fine aggregates should be monitored to prevent the alkali-aggregate reaction which may form unwanted cracks in the structure.

-Read – How To Check Quality Of Sand
+- Read – How To Check Quality Of Sand

 4. Coarse Aggregate:

 Coarse aggregates are another type of filler material of a size greater than 4.75 mm.
-The coarse aggregates are available in various sizes from 4.5 mm to 150 mm where 20 mm is the most commonly used size.
+The coarse aggregates are available in various sizes from 4.5 mm to 150 mm, where 20 mm is the most commonly used size.
 The coarse aggregates are widely used in the production of concrete and in the construction of flexible pavements (Bitumen and asphalt pavements).